rgrs412/Survey-Test-System/README.md

 Note: Delete the "Surveys" and "Tests" directory to start fresh.
 The "Surveys" or "Tests" directory will be generated when the first survey/test is saved.

-Note: The "sampe_questions.txt"
-file include the questions I used to create "Survey 1" and "Test 1.